nf-core/atacseq/docs/output.md

 #### `fastqc/`

+[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) gives general quality metrics about your reads.
+It provides information about the quality score distribution across your reads, the per base sequence content (%T/A/G/C).
+You get information about adapter contamination and other overrepresented sequences.

+For further reading and documentation see the [FastQC help](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).

 | Directory      | Description                                                                         |
 |----------------|-------------------------------------------------------------------------------------|
 | `fastqc/`      | FastQC html files for read 1 (and read2 if paired-end) **before** adapter trimming. |
 | `fastqc/zips/` | FastQC zip files for read 1 (and read2 if paired-end) **before** adapter trimming.  |

 #### `trim_galore/`

+The nf-core/atacseq pipeline uses [TrimGalore](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) for removal of adapter contamination and trimming of low quality regions.
+TrimGalore uses [Cutadapt](https://github.com/marcelm/cutadapt) for adapter trimming and runs FastQC after it finishes.

+MultiQC generates a line plot showing where reads were trimmed and by how much.

 | Directory                  | Description                                                                                              |
 |----------------------------|----------------------------------------------------------------------------------------------------------|